 As president, Valerie continues to bring her 30 years of experience working with philanthropists and scientists to build the community of private funders to basic science research.
 Valerie has built a team of senior scientific advisors, philanthropy advisors, and early career PhD scientists to provide expert advice to philanthropists on how to support fundamental scientific research.
 Valerie is a recognized expert on science philanthropy and a frequent speaker to a variety of stakeholders, including philanthropists, university science leaders, and fundraising professionals.

-During her decade as a development officer at the University of Chicago (2004-2013), Valerie led teams in the Physical Sciences Division, as well as university strategic initiatives, including developing and implementing the strategy for partnership development, resource development, and marketing for the Giant Magellan Telescope and the Computation Institute fundraising initiatives.
+During her decade as a development officer at the University of Chicago (2004-2013), Valerie led teams in the Physical Sciences Division, as well as university strategic initiatives, including developing and implementing the strategy for partnership development, resource development, marketing for the Giant Magellan Telescope, and the Computation Institute fundraising initiatives.